WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I pay to many addresses?

 Unfortunately pay to many is not yet implemented in the GUI.
-However, you can use the [RPC server `send` call](/using-wasabi/RPC.md#send) and specify multiple receiving addresses.
+However, you can use the [RPC server `send` call](/using-wasabi/RPC.md#send) and specify multiple destination addresses.
 :::

 :::details